MC-LARC/MC-LARC.github.io/md_files/a2fd1cf0.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to... fill the entire grid with light blue squares, except for the areas occupied by the red and green squares.</li>
+        <li>To make the output, you have to...create a road of pink squares between the red and green squares.
+The road should travel up or down from the green square and left or right from the red square until the two meet.</li>
         <p></p>

-        <li>To make the output, you have to... create a road of light blue squares between the red and green squares.
-The road should travel up or down from the green square and left or right from the red square until the two meet.</li>
+        <li>To make the output, you have to...create a road of light blue squares between the red and green squares.
+The road should go in a diagonal from the green square to the red square.</li>
         <p></p>

-        <li>To make the output, you have to... create a circle of yellow squares around the red and green squares, ensuring they do not touch.</li>
+        <li>To make the output, you have to...create a road of light blue squares between the green and blue squares.
+The road should travel up or down from the blue square and left or right from the green square until the two meet.</li>
         <p></p>

-        <li>To make the output, you have to... draw a diagonal line of purple squares from the green square to the bottom right corner, bypassing the red square.</li>
+        <li>To make the output, you have to...create a road of light blue squares between the red and green squares.
+The road should travel up or down from the green square and left or right from the red square until the two meet.</li>
         <p></p>

-        <li>To make the output, you have to... surround the green square with dark blue squares and avoid contact with the red square.</li>
+        <li>To make the output, you have to...create a road of light blue squares between the yellow and gray squares.
+The road should travel up or down from the gray square and left or right from the yellow square until the two meet.</li>
     </ul>
 </div>